Richard Ashworth (headmaster): Tottenham

-Edmonton Latymer School (1910–1928)
+The Latymer School, Edmonton (1910–1928)

 Appointment and early role

 The original staff of Latymer School, c.
 1910.
 Ashworth is seated in the centre.

 Ashworth was appointed headmaster on 22 May 1910, at the Guildhall, Westminster.
 He secured the post against considerable opposition, only succeeding on the third ballot.

 The new school building, intended initially for 150 pupils, opened on 26 September 1910, with 27 pupils ranging in age from 9 to 18.
 Eleven pupils held scholarships (including two from Essex), and seventeen paid fees.
 Ashworth's first monthly report, dated 18 October 1910, noted that the standard of admission must be "seriously raised," replacing an erased remark stating "The pupils are bright" with the more cautious appraisal, "The pupils on the whole are hopeful material."
-He appointed key staff, including Jano Davies as Senior Mistress and James North as Senior Master, and praised their abilities and zeal in his early reports.
+He appointed key staff, including Jano Davies (future wife of Liberal Party leader Clement Davies) as Senior Mistress and James North as Senior Master, and praised their abilities and zeal in his early reports.
 He also introduced the Latin motto Qui Patitur Vincit ("He who is willing to endure, in the end, conquers.").

 Growth and wartime impact

 Under Ashworth, the school grew from its small beginnings.
-He implemented strategies to increase enrolment, including the introduction of a preparatory department for younger pupils (ages 8-10) and offering financial assistance (scholarships, maintenance grants) and school meals.
+He implemented strategies to increase enrolment, including the introduction of a preparatory department for younger pupils (ages 8–10) and offering financial assistance (scholarships, maintenance grants) and school meals.
 Ashworth was acutely aware of Latymer's inadequate science facilities and the time pupils wasted commuting to the Technical Institute for lessons, which fuelled his push for school expansion.
 By December 1912, enrolment was approaching the initial capacity of 150, and by 1913, the school was full.

 The outbreak of World War I in 1914 impacted the school under Ashworth's direction.
 Male staff enlistments led to replacements by women teachers.
 The school faced acute overcrowding as pupil numbers rose significantly, reaching 268 by September 1917 and 289 by October 1918.
 Despite these challenges, Ashworth guided the school community in extensive philanthropic activities during the war, raising money and entertaining soldiers, driven by his aim of fostering character through altruism.
 He also used the war context to publicly advocate for his liberal educational views, arguing against lowering the school leaving age and promoting character formation over vocational training.
 He consistently sought salary increases for his overworked staff throughout the war, though applications were sometimes vetoed by the Middlesex Education Committee.